rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 profile

     The OpenID Connect Core defined profile provides baseline identity information.
 It is HIGHLY RECOMMENDED that the attributes for given_name, family_name, address, birthdate be supported by iGov Providers if possible, unless data quality requirements or privacy considerations prevent it.
-It is left to the OpenID Provider and the trust framework to set any further limitations on this profile data - see Privacy Considerations below. doc
+It is left to the OpenID Provider and the trust framework to set any further limitations on this profile data - see Privacy Considerations below.

+**NL-iGov**
+As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is explicitly excluded in the NL-iGov profile.
+**/NL-iGov**
+~~doc~~

-    The identity document type(s) and associated "number" the Provider is capable of providing.
+~~The identity document type(s) and associated "number" the Provider is capable of providing.
 Mutliple document types MAY be returned.
 This could be passport, driver's license, national ID card, health insurance no., and so on.
-See the Claims below for the document claims available.
+See the Claims below for the document claims available. ~~

 ##  4.3.
 Claims Request